kolosovsky/book-notes/React introduction/Lists and keys/Lists and keys.md

 );
 ```

-With the example above, the Post component can read props.id, but not props.key.
+With the example above, the Post component can read `props.id`, but not `props.key`.

 `JSX` allows embedding any expression in curly braces so we could inline the `map()` result:
 ```tsx